GAM-team/GAM/wiki/ChromeOS-Devices.md

 ```

 ### Bulk Action example
+You want to issue commands to many ChromeOS devices and monitor the results.

 Assume a Google Sheet with two tabs: Commands and Results
 The Commands tab has at least two columns: serialNumber and command
 ```